valeravorobjev/gribinfo/README.md

 ```
 * **grid** - command for get grid information.
 * **in** - file in GRIB format.
 Your can set only one file, no folder path.
-* **out** - this parameter is optional.
+* **out** - output text file.
+This parameter is optional.
 If you do not specify it, the output will be made only to the console.

 Example: